naren-sai-krishna/natural-language-processing/README.md

 Words and their meanings.
 ### Token
 Each “entity” that is a part of whatever was split up based on rules.
 For examples, each word is a token when a sentence is “tokenized” into words.
 Each sentence can also be a token, if you tokenized the sentences out of a paragraph.
+### StopWords
+Stop Words: A stop word is a commonly used word (such as “the”, “a”, “an”, “in”) that a search engine has been programmed to ignore, both when indexing entries for searching and when retrieving them as the result of a search query.

 ------
 # METHODS :